docker/docs/ee/dtr/admin/configure/deploy-caches/simple-kube.md

 #### NodePort

-The first example exposes the DTR cache via **NodePort**.
+The first example exposes the DTR cache through **NodePort**.
 In this example you would have added a worker node's FQDN to the TLS Certificate in [step 1](#create-the-dtr-cache-certificates).
 Here you will be accessing the DTR cache through an exposed port on a worker node's FQDN.